 - sucrose or table sugar

 - dextrose

-- glucose syrup

-- corn syrup
+- all syrups including glucose, golden, corn, maple, agave, etc

 - fructose

-- golden syrup

 - honey

 - fruit juice concentrate

 Therefore the added sugar listed in the ingredients may be divided into two or three forms giving the impression that very little sugar has been added.
 For example biscuits, cakes or puddings may be sweetened with a combination of sugar, glucose syrup and fruit juice concentrate.